ThemModdingHerds/velvet-beautifier/GUIDE.md

 ### Level Packs

 To not cause issues with `levels.gfs` mods, I've created something called **Level Packs**, a level pack contains entries to your stages and their data, when mods are applied, all level packs get merged into one and written to `levels.gfs`.
-A valid level pack rests inside `<root>/levels/`, more information can be found [here](https://github.com/ThemModdingHerds/levels/blob/main/Levels/README.md#level-packs)
+A valid level pack rests inside `<root>/levels/`, more information can be found [in this repository](https://github.com/ThemModdingHerds/levels/blob/main/Levels/README.md#level-packs)

 ### Any other file (ONLY USE THIS IF NEEDED)